atrauzzi/laravel-drydock/readme.md

  - RabbitMQ Management, 8081
  - Redis, 6379

-This gives you the convenience of being able to run local GUI tools against the environment - I recommend DataGrip Redis Desktop.
+This gives you the convenience of being able to run local GUI tools against the environment - I recommend DataGrip and Redis Desktop.

 #### Linux